 Veganism is not about eating healthier

-There’s been a remarkable rise in veganism and animal rights activism in the 21st Century.
-It made me wonder if people are just becoming more health conscious and simply avoiding red meat (but that would be more akin to dietary vegetarianism), or if they are motivated by their desire to reduce animal cruelty.
-Very few vegans these days seem to point first and foremost to the health aspects of veganism as the the primary motivation for their desire to forego the consumption of animal meat.
-It’s primarily about their belief that animals are “just like humans” and they say things like, “I don’t eat food with a face”.
+There’s been a remarkable rise in veganism and animal rights activism in recent memory.
+It made me wonder if people are just becoming more health conscious and simply avoiding red meat (but that would be vegetarianism).
+Very few vegans these days seem to point to the health aspects of veganism the the primary motivation for their desire to forego the taste of animal meat.
+It’s all about their belief that animals are “just like humans” and they say things like, “I don’t eat food with a face”.
 I understand vegetarianism.
 I was a sort of vegetarian for about 4 years.
 I was of the ovo-lacto-pescatarian kind of “vegetarian”, if you can call it that.
 I was okay with eggs (ovo), milk (lacto) and fish (pesca).
 But today’s vegans attack vegetarians for their heresy, almost more viciously than they attack omnivores.

 I’ve watched an acquaintance whom I’ve known since about 2005 go from meat-guzzling gigantic bodybuilder to thin-faced vegan animal rights activist.
 During the same period, I’ve watched him casually explore differential theology and craft his own nebulous view of “spirituality” in which now, apparently, animals have souls just like people do, feel exactly the same feelings that people do, and for that reason, we can’t eat them.
 He seems focused on cruelty as a chief argument for veganism, but also attempts to make arguments like “there is no difference between a cow and a human woman” or “animals have feelings just like we do”.